Toxic Empathy: When Caring Becomes Chaotic

 What’s the difference between sympathy and empathy?

-While sympathy is the ability to sympathize with someone’s position without being personally moved by it, much empathy is more akin to the term “being in another’s shoes” or feeling the feelings of the person with whom you are empathizing.
+While compassion is the capacity to understand someone else’s point of view without being personally affected by it, empathy is more closely related to the phrase “being in another’s shoes” or experiencing the emotions of the person you are empathizing with.

 What is Toxic Empathy?